W427697/Discord-/docs/get-started/vue3-vite.md

 <Callout variant="info">

-This is not a limitation of Storybook but instead from the `vue-component-meta` package.
+This is not a limitation of Storybook, but instead how `vue-component-meta` works.
 For more information, refer to the appropriate [GitHub issue](https://github.com/vuejs/language-tools/issues/3896).

 </Callout>